angular/angular/packages/compiler/design/architecture.md

 To interpret the content of a template, the runtime needs to know what component and directives to apply to the element and what pipes are referenced by binding expressions.
 The list of candidate components, directives and pipes are determined by the `NgModule` in which the component is declared.
 Since the module and component are in separate source files, mapping which components, directives and pipes referenced is left to the runtime.
 Unfortunately, this leads to a tree-shaking problem.
 Since there no direct link between the component and types the component references then all components, directives and pipes declared in the module, and any module imported from the module, must be available at runtime or risk the template failing to be interpreted correctly.
 Including everything can lead to a very large program which contains many components the application doesn't actually use.

 The process of removing unused code is traditionally referred to as "tree-shaking".
-To determine what codes is necessary to include, a tree-shakers produces the transitive closure of all the code referenced by the bootstrap function.
+To determine what codes is necessary to include, a tree-shaker produces the transitive closure of all the code referenced by the bootstrap function.
 If the bootstrap code references a module then the tree-shaker will include everything imported or declared into the module.

 This problem can be avoided if the component would contain a list of the components, directives, and pipes on which it depends allowing the module to be ignored altogether.
 The program then need only contain the types the initial component rendered depends on and on any types those dependencies require.